Cyanexplorer/posd2020/README.md

 ## **Requirement**
 1. Modify exception handling of class `Ellipse`.
 *  Change the exception string into "This is not an ellipse!"
-*  Make sure semiMajorAxes >= semiMinorAxes, if not throw exception "This is not an ellipse!" in constructor.
+*  Make sure semiMajorAxes >= semiMinorAxes.
+If not, throw exception "This is not an ellipse!" in constructor.

 2. Implement `quickSort()` in `sort.h` and write corresponding unit test in `ut_sort.h`.
 ```